 Lester only drank from an iron straw with holes in it.
 He said if he could suck his fruit juice through that, he’d have lungs powerful enough to scream his players across the goal line.
 An interesting idea considering the same players operated in the vacuum of space.
 It didn’t shock me that he’d tried to kill a bee – we called refs that because of the yellow and black blinking stripes on their exosuits.
 Bee harm was everyone’s wet dream.

 “What about Plono Reeck?
 He’s a good coach.”

 “The Andosians passed a law prohibiting their citizens from playing or coaching for the opposing races.
-Plono almost beat them during the last Cup tournament.
+Plono almost beat them during the last cup tournament.
 He scares them a little bit, I think.”

 Plono would have won, too, if his quarterback, a wiry young man from the Rim Colonies, hadn’t lost his bearings and dropped out of the pocket into the path of the Andosian linebackers.
 The largest intact pieces they found after that spectacular collision were his exosuit’s gloves and a thigh plate.